crzoukman/christmas-task/README.md

 ## What does it do?

 You're able to pick toys and add them to a basket using bunch of filters and sorting.
 Next, you can drag-n-drop toys on the Christmas tree.
-You can switch backgounds, save current state of a decorated tree (you can load saved tree after page reloading).
+You can switch backgrounds, trees, save current state of a decorated tree (you can load saved tree after page reloading).
+Also you're able to turn on/off snowfall or background music.

 ## Links